knative/docs/docs/client/install-kn.md

 ---
-title: "Setting up kn"
+title: "Installing kn"
-weight: 10
+weight: 02
 type: "docs"
 aliases:
   - /docs/install/install-kn
 ---

-This guide provides details about how you can set up the Knative `kn` CLI.
+This guide provides details about how you can install the Knative `kn` CLI.

 ## Install kn using brew